 Broadcaster - Speaker - Emcee

-Leah Hextall becomes the first woman to call play-by-play on a nationally televised NHL game for Sportsnet.
+Last season, Leah Hextall became the first woman to call NHL play-by-play full-time for a national network.